wpietri/sunrise/README.md

 Some automation for Philips Hue lights.

-Currently a simple Scala app that simulates a sunrise to aid in fighting winter blues.
+Currently a simple Scala daemon that simulates a day/night cycle to aid in fighting winter blues.
+Rather than letting dawn come ever later and sunset ever earlier, its brings up and down the lights at a fixed time, vaguely approximating natural light.

 To run it, do